AninditaBasu/AninditaBasu/docs/index.rst

 .. tip::
    -  A complete list of the Internet Archive APIs and services is at :doc:`index-apis`.
    -  Some step-by-step How-Tos are at :doc:`index-tutorials`.
+   -  A quick-start guide is included later on this page.

 .. contents:: On this page
    :local: